How to replace an oil level "sight glass"

 I claim no copyright for this method.
 This method is simple, easy to do, and leaves no bits of plastic in the oil pan.
 NO DRILLING REQUIRED!

-The method was provided to me in May 2012 by Tom Cutter, www.RubberChickenRacingGarage.com; located in Yardley, PA.
-I liked it so much I asked Tom for permission to post it here and I removed my old recommendations (screw method or knocking out from inside if pan was off).
+The idea for this method was provided to me in May 2012 by Tom Cutter, www.RubberChickenRacingGarage.com; located in Yardley, PA.
+Tom is a well-known BMW motorcycle expert repairman.
+I liked the idea so much I asked Tom for permission to post it here and I removed my old recommendations (screw method or knocking out from inside if pan was off).

 I have edited Tom's information.

-Every 'oil level sight glass' I have worked on, so far, has been plastic.
+Every 'oil level sight glass' I have worked on, so far, except for some very old antique, or industrial engines, has been plastic.

-Use an old wide flat-blade screwdriver about a foot long, NOT a Phillips type).
+Use an old wide flat-blade screwdriver about a foot long, DO NOT use a Phillips type.

 Draining the the motor oil is NOT necessary; but, if the sight glass weeping or dark discoloration is not serious, you might consider waiting until oil change time.